as4395/as4395/README.md

   - Participating in bug bounty platforms to strengthen practical vulnerability research skills
   - Exploring privacy issues, intelligence policy, and surveillance ethics through coursework and personal interest
 - 🗣️ **Looking to Collaborate On**:
-  - Capture-the-flag competitions and challenge platforms like HTB and TryHackMe
+  - Capture-the-Flag competitions and challenge platforms like Hack The Box and TryHackMe
-  - Security writeups, walkthroughs, and knowledge sharing
+  - Security writeups and walkthroughs to share knowledge
-  - Collaborative labs or challenges focused on real-world attack scenarios
+  - Hands-on labs or challenges focused on real-world attack and defense scenarios

 ---

 ## ⚙️ Languages & Tools